 One of the most common mistakes when making coffee at home is using the wrong amount of coffee beans, which results in coffee that is either too weak or too strong.
 Fortunately, this is a problem that’s very easy to fix… provided we can agree on what we mean by “a cup” and which units we’re going to use (coffee scoops? tablespoons? grams? ounces?) to measure the amount of ground coffee.

-In this post, we’ll talk about how to measure coffee with and without a scale, what is and who defines a standard brew strength, the importance of knowing that not all cups are the same size.
+In this post, we’ll talk about how to measure coffee with and without a scale, what is and who defines a standard brew strength, and the importance of knowing that not all cups are the same size.
 We’ll also provide a calculator to find the correct amount of coffee beans for any number of coffee servings.

 Who decides how strong should my coffee be?

 While there’s no objective best ratio of coffee to water, there is a range that most people agree on as the ‘sweet spot’.
 Technically, we call this the Golden Cup Standard and it’s defined by the Specialty Coffee Association in terms of brew strength, that is how much dissolved coffee solids should be present in a specified amount of brewed coffee.
-In order to achieve this standard brew strength, they recommend to use a coffee-to-water ratio of 55 G/L ±10%, and a water temperature of 200°F ± 5° (93.0°C ± 3°).
+In order to achieve this standard brew strength, they recommend a coffee-to-water ratio of 55 G/L ±10%, and a water temperature of 200°F ± 5° (93.0°C ± 3°).

 Let me translate this to something easier to understand: